gwu-bootcamp-group-AUG2017/TRAVERSE/README.md

 Uses Google GeoCoder API to translate city/state into long/lat coordinates for OpenWeatherMap API call

-Google Places API to retrieve location data for Resturants Hotels and Night Clubs within a price range
+Google Places API to retrieve location data for Restaurants Hotels and Night Clubs within a price range

 axios package to do API and database calls